Frequently Asked Questions about being tested at the Center

 When can I get tested?

-Wake County Human Services offers testing services at the LGBT Center every Monday and Thursday evening from 6pm – 8:00pm.
-If you are unable to come during this time, please contact WCHS at 919-250-4464 to coordinate another time.
+The Alliance of AIDS Services - Carolina (AAS-C) offers testing services at the LGBT Center every Monday and Thursday evening from 6pm – 8:00pm.
+If you are unable to come during this time, please contact AAS-C at 919-834-2437 to coordinate another time.

 How much does it cost?